This post may contain affiliate links. We may earn money or products from the companies mentioned in this post.

 - Initial cost for Guide Dog = $50,000

 - Total cost for a guide dog = $59,600

 That total number does not include costs during retirement years and also no major medical expenses.

 MORE INFORMATION: Guide Dogs learn tasks to help the blind and visually impaired.
 There are many other types of dogs that aid individuals with disabilities.
 Have you ever wondered how much it costs to train other types of service dogs?

 This may be more than you ever wanted to know about how much a guide dogs costs, what expenses are associated with a guide dog team, and how much ongoing costs are for a guide dog, but for an analytical nerd like me it’s interesting to see the details.

 I’m happy to say that as a volunteer puppy raiser I get to be a small part in the process of keeping costs down so guide dog schools can help more blind and visually impaired individuals regain their independence.

-As a puppy raiser for 10+ years I can tell you that selective breeding, constant and specialized training for a puppy from birth until 2 1/2 years old can be an expensive proposition.
+As a puppy raiser for 10+ years, I can tell you that selective breeding, and constant and specialized training for a puppy from birth until 2 1/2 years old can be an expensive proposition.

 $40K-60K falls well inside my expectations for the cost of a guide dog team.